krav maga knife defense

 What can you learn about the nature of the attack by knowing the type of weapon?

-Edged weapons includes more than just knives.
+Edged weapons include more than just knives.
 Anything sharp is an edged weapon and is dangerous.
 This can be anything from a kitchen knife to a screwdriver to a pair of scissors or any number of makeshift weapons.

 Professor Cohen points out that understanding how an edged weapon is used, or can be used, can allow us to plan a more suitable defense.